 But there are also other varieties that are as popular as this boli recipe.
 Coconut poli/ Thengai Poli, Kara Poli/ Spicy Poli are to name some.

 If you are searching for the Kerala style boli recipe, a sweet surprise-your search ends here.
 Kerala boli and Tamil Nadu's paruppu boli are the same.

 This sweet boli is also called as obattu or holige recipe in Karnataka.
-These are the different names of the dish in different region.
-But the ingredients, preparation and cooking method are the same.
+These are the different names of the dish in different regions.
+But the ingredients, preparation, and cooking method are the same.
 To put in one sentence, the same dish with different names.